 Please visit your classroom assignment before your class begins to check for technology

-Complete a change request form with specific information about your course, its location and the problem with your
+Complete a change request form with specific information about your course, its location, and the problem with your

-Time Initiatives to the Registrar’s office on your behalf.
+and Retention Network to the Registrar’s office on your behalf.

-by email to firstname.lastname@example.org.
+submitted online or by email to firstname.lastname@example.org.
 The instructor's approval plus the student's name and VIP ID are required.